kineticdata/peripherals-pipedrive/handlers/pipedrive_api_v1/readme.md

 [Error Handling]
   Select between returning an error message, or raising an exception.
 [Method]
-  HTTP Method to use for the Kinetic Core API call being made.
+  HTTP Method to use for the Pipedrive API call being made.
   Options are:
     - GET
     - POST